matdziu/BoardlyPrivacyPolicy/README.md

 Privacy Policy Last updated: November 18, 2024

-### To delete your account please email us at boardlysupport@gmail.com or message Mateusz Dziubek on the LinkedIn page (https://linkedin.com/in/m-dziubek).
-We will delete all types of data that we keep (hashed email, hashed password etc.).
-We do not have any retention period.

 This Privacy Policy describes Our policies and procedures on the collection, use and disclosure of Your information when You use the Service and tells You about Your privacy rights and how the law protects You.

 We use Your Personal data to provide and improve the Service.
 By using the Service, You agree to the collection and use of information in accordance with this Privacy Policy.
 This Privacy Policy has been created with the help of the Free Privacy Policy Generator.